Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Prox-gradient descent using inexact gradients

 In the rest of this proof, we restrict ourselves to the set of $k$ such that $e_{k+1} \ge \sqrt{3d/c}$ and no longer state it explicitly.
 For example, by $k\in\mathcal{A}$, we mean $k$ in the \emph{intersection} of $\mathcal{A}$ and the restriction.
 Note that, when $d=0$, the set has all $k\ge 0$.
+The restriction gives us